janscience/ESensors/docs/classes.md

 - `report()`: print chip() and identifier() on Serial.
 - `request()`: request a sensor reading.
 - `delayTime()`: minimum time to wait between request() and get().
+- `retrieve()`: retrieve sensor data over an extended period of time.
-- `get()`: retrieve a sensor reading from the device and store it in a variable.
+- `get()`: get a sensor reading from the device and store it in a variable.
 - `read()`: blocking read: initiate measurement (request()), wait for delayTime(), and retrieve the data (get()).
 - `timeStamp()`: time stamp of last sensor reading.